• Skip to content

 • is generally unwell, has a fever or is vomiting

-• keeps getting external ear infections
+• keeps getting outer ear infections

 • seems to be having trouble hearing.

-If your child keeps getting external ear infections, it might help to put drops in his ear after swimming and bathing.
-Wearing good-quality earplugs can also help prevent this condition.
+If your child keeps getting outer ear infections, it might help to put drying drops in their ear after swimming and bathing.
+These drops dry out the ear canal.
+You could also try using a hair dryer on the cold setting to dry your child’s ears.

 Supported By